njt0/aws-bootcamp-njt/journal/week1.md

 Steps.
 Create dockerfile, install pip ,create open public ports for BACKEND and FRONTEND sides.
 Compose Up docker-compose.yml .Check by opening url link.
 Everything clear.

+Notifcation API settings tried to do by myself but it was too complicated that is why I need some extra time to learn and try again.
+I made just copy and paste.
+DynamoDB and Postgre given code added to docker-compose.yml.

 #Commits
 https://github.com/njt0/aws-bootcamp-cruddur-2023
 ...